 In geological terms, the Buladjang contains high levels of uranium and unusually high concentrations of arsenic, mercury and lead.
 This may have been at least part of the reason why the area became known as "Sickness Country".
 During the 1950s and '60s this part of what is now Kakadu National Park was the site of about a dozen small mines through the South Alligator River valley.
 The mines pulled high-grade uranium, gold, zinc, lead, silver, palladium, tin and copper from the ground.
 All mining ceased in 1964.

 The importance and power of traditional beliefs is evident in the story of a small knoll close to the river, known as Guratba by the Jawoyn.
 It was mined in the fifties and sixties for uranium, after the Jawoyn of the area had been taken away to camps by the government during World War II.
 The miners gave it the name "Coronation Hill" as uranium was discovered there the year of Queen Elizabeth's coronation.
 Mining stopped when the price of uranium on world markets slumped.
 In the late 1980s, an alliance of mining companies applied to the federal government to mine the hill for gold and other minerals.
 The Jawoyn, now politically organised and aware, fought the proposal because of their concern over Buladjang and the Bula spirit.
 The nation's attention was on these subtle, semi-secret beliefs of Jawoyn elders which threatened billions of dollars in export earnings for the nation.
 Finally, in 1992 the Federal Government decided not to allow mining of the hill because of the Jawoyn opposition.
 Today Coronation Hill is one of several old mines in the valley.
+If you click the old mines link, you will need to scroll down the page to "South Alligator mines, Northern Territory, 1959 to 1964" to get the information abo9ut this area.

 The following two sections are taken from a Kakadu National Park brochure.
 Jawoyn words are shown in italics.